 - Toxic family or home environment

 Addiction relapse prevention groups are just one tool to combat relapse in your life.
 Ultimately, it will come down to you and your choices.
 Understand that relapse is not random.
-Engagement in groups can help you; having a support network is essential, and emotional sobriety is just as important as physical sobriety.
+Having a support network is essential, and emotional sobriety is just as important as physical sobriety.

 What Happens After a Relapse?

 For those who have been through rehab and have relapsed, the idea of going back may be daunting.
 However, it’s important to remember that relapse is a part of the process for many people.
-In fact, the National Institute on Drug Abuse (NIDA) estimates that 40% to 60% of people in treatment for addiction will relapse.
+Studies show that 40% to 60% of people in treatment for addiction will relapse.

 The first step is acknowledging that a relapse has occurred.
 This is difficult for many people because they’re ashamed or embarrassed.
 They might think that this means they’ve failed, but it doesn’t—relapsing is a normal part of recovery.
 The important thing is to get back on track as soon as possible.

-Many people think that if they relapse, all their progress is gone.
-That’s not necessarily true.
-It’s important to remember that a relapse is not a failure but rather a learning opportunity.
+It’s also important to remember that a relapse is not a failure but rather a learning opportunity.
 After a relapse, you might feel like you’re starting from scratch again, but you have the knowledge and experience to get back on track quickly.

 The next step is to figure out what led to the relapse.
 This cannot be easy because it requires introspection and honesty, but it’s essential to understand your triggers and what situations or emotions might lead you back to using.
 Once you know your triggers, you can develop a plan to avoid them or deal with them in a healthy way.